-Copy and paste the code below into a new page on sublime editor and save with the name tutorial.py.
-Ensure the file is saved in the sikademy-python-tutorials folder located you created earlier.
+Copy and paste the code below into a new page on the sublime editor and save it with the name tutorial.py.
+Ensure the file is saved in the sikademy-python-tutorials folder you created earlier.

 Your output should read:Hello World.
 My name is Archangel!

 The installation process for python is simple and straight-forward and you can also find more information online on how to go about it step-by-step.

 However, if you run into errors or unable to complete this tutorial, feel free to contact us anytime, and we will instantly resolve it.
 You can also request clarification, download this tutorial as a pdf, or report bugs using the buttons below.